 Registered Nurse in Geriatrics

 Registered nurses graduate from accredited undergraduate nursing degree programs, pass the National Council Licensing Examination for Registered Nurses (NCLEX-RN) and obtain licensure to work within their state.
 They may work specifically with elderly and senior patients in hospital geriatrics wards, nursing homes or long-term care settings.
 Nurses who specialize in geriatrics need to be familiar with procedures for specific health concerns that occur more frequently in senior populations, such as incontinence, lack of mental clarity and reduced mobility.
 The U.S. Bureau of Labor Statistics (BLS) reports data for geriatric nurses with that of registered nurses.
-The BLS noted that the average annual salary for registered nurses in nursing care facilities was $63,490 in 2015.
-Employment opportunities for registered nurses was predicted to grow by 16% from 2014-2024.
+The BLS noted that the median annual salary for registered nurses in nursing care facilities was $71,730 in 2018.
+Employment opportunities for registered nurses was predicted to grow by 12% from 2018-2028.

 Nurse Practitioner in Geriatrics